UCLA vs. Cal NCAA Football Odds, Plays and Insights | November 27, 2021

 Cal Stats and Trends

-- Cal has six wins against the spread in 10 games this season.

-- The Golden Bears have been underdogs by 7 points or more three times this season and have covered the spread every time.
+- The Golden Bears have been underdogs by 6.5 points or more three times this year and are 3-0 ATS in those contests.

-- Cal has hit the over in 50% of its opportunities this season (five times over 10 games with a set point total).
+- Cal's games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).

-- Cal is 3-1 against the spread and 3-1 overall when the team notches more than 27.9 points.
+- Cal is 3-1 against the spread and 3-1 overall in games when it scores more than 27.9 points.

 - Cal is 6-1 against the spread and 4-3 overall when the team picks up over 399.8 yards.